Variable Selection with the Knockoffs: Composite Null Hypotheses: Introduction

-Recently, Barber and Cand{\`e}s proposed the (Fixed-X) knockoff filter procedure~\cite{barber2015controlling}, a data-dependent selection rule that controls the FDR in finite sample settings and under arbitrary designs.
-In this procedure, a test statistic is computed for each feature through constructing a knockoff variable and a feature is selected by (data-dependent) thresholding the statistics according to the target FDR.
-The knockoff construction allows for correlated features and this framework has higher statistical power in comparison with the Benjamini-Hochberg (BH) procedure~\cite{benjamini1995,benjamini2001control,storey2004strong,efron2001empirical} (using z-scores for the $p$ variables) in a range of settings~\cite{barber2015controlling}.
-The knockoff filter has inspired various formulations such as the model-X knockoffs and deep learning based knockoffs among others~\cite{barber2019knockoff,candes2018panning,barber2020robust,romano2019deep,jordon2018knockoffgan,lu2018deeppink,fan2019ipad,pournaderi2021differentially}.
+Recently, \cite{barber2015controlling} proposed the (fixed-X) knockoff filter procedure, a data-dependent selection rule that controls the FDR in finite sample settings and under arbitrary designs.
+In this procedure, a test statistic is computed for each feature through constructing a knockoff variable, and a feature is selected by (data-dependent) thresholding the statistics according to the target FDR.
+The knockoff construction allows for correlated features {and \cite{barber2015controlling} considers a range of simulations settings for which} the knockoff framework has higher statistical power in comparison with the Benjamini-Hochberg (BH) procedure introduced in \cite{benjamini1995} (see \cite{benjamini2001control,storey2004strong,efron2001empirical} for extensions and variants).
+The knockoff filter has inspired various formulations such as the model-X knockoffs and deep learning-based knockoffs among others (see \cite{candes2018panning,barber2019knockoff,barber2020robust,romano2019deep,jordon2018knockoffgan,lu2018deeppink,fan2019ipad,pournaderi2021differentially}).

+The fixed-X knockoff filter was originally designed to test simple null hypotheses ($\beta_i=0$), but in practice (e.g. microarray experiment and GWAS), researchers often encounter composite null hypotheses.
+Composite null hypotheses are relevant for two reasons.
+Firstly, the traditional sparsity assumption in linear models, which assumes that only a few coefficients are non-zero, may not be valid.
+Instead, a more realistic null hypothesis for a variable is that it has little or negligible effect on the response variable.
+Secondly, researchers are often interested in detecting ``large" effects, and non-zero coefficients with a relatively weak effect may not be of interest for detection.
+Both of these issues have been discussed in detail in the previous literature and we refer to \cite{barber2019knockoff,doi:10.1080/01621459.2012.664505} and references therein for further discussion.
+The multiple testing of composite null hypotheses using independent p-values has been studied in \cite{benjamini2001control,doi:10.1080/01621459.2012.664505,DICKHAUS20131968,CABRAS2010659}.